 Service Unit Region I Region II Region III Region IV Region V

-Range of Days 1-6 1-7 1-8 3-13 3-5
+Range of Days 4 1-11 1-10 1-7 3-7

-Average Days/ Case 4.0 4.7 3.7 6.1 3.9
+Average Days/

+Case 4.0 5.8 4.3 12.4 4.0

+Average

-Average Hours/Day 1.8 1.8 1.1 0.7 1.3
+Hours/Day 2.1 1.5 0.9 0.7 1.2

-Average Hours/Case 7.0 8.3 3.9 4.4 5.0
+Average

+Hours/Case 8.2 8.6 3.8 9.1 4.8

-REACH also provides ongoing community-based services to children and their families that is more "preventative" in nature.
-Mobile prevention services consist of face-to-face, communitybased services that target deterring future crisis situations via ongoing education and practice on emerging skills, training on individualized strategies with the support system, and continued linkages and coordination with other necessary services as needed.
+REACH also provides ongoing community based services to children and their families that is more "preventative" in nature.
+Mobile prevention services consist of face-to-face, community based services that target deterring future crisis situations via ongoing education and practice on emerging skills, training on individualized strategies with the support system, and continued linkages and coordination with other necessary services as needed.
 In comparison to mobile crisis supports, mobile prevention services are provided at a titrated frequency and do not occur as the immediate result of a crisis situation.
 More specifically, individuals included in mobile prevention services may be those who stepped down from mobile crisis support or those that were referred to the program in a non-crisis situation.
 At times, prevention services may include individuals who are offered mobile crisis support immediately following a REACH crisis response but do not elect to access REACH services until sometime after the crisis was stabilized.
 For this quarter due to COVID-19 precautions, some individuals receiving "face to face" prevention service may have received some or all of these services via telehealth.
-The data in the section "Prevention Services - face to face" does not delineate between the different services deliveries as individuals may have received a mixture of both in person and telehealth.
 The graph on the next page depicts the following: 1) the number of youth that accessed face to face mobile prevention services; 2) those that were matriculating out of the REACH program based on ongoing stability and may have received brief non face to face prevention services (e.g. telephonic communication); and 3) the total number of prevention hours provided, across each program.
 These metrics are displayed via the blue column, red column, and green line, respectively, with the green line corresponding to the secondary y-axis.